jainiejose/jainiejose/README.md

 📚 Books that changed my life: Work Rules!
 (By Laszlo Bock), The Effective Engineer (By Edmund Lau) & The Hard Thing About Hard Things (By Ben Horowitz)

-☕ I love coffee

-🙂 Pronouns: She/Her

-⚡ Fun facts:
-- I have relocated 5 times : Bahrain 🡪 India 🡪 USA 🡪 Singapore 🡪  now Canada :)
+⚡ Fun fact: I have relocated 5 times : Bahrain 🡪 India 🡪 USA 🡪 Singapore 🡪  now Canada :)

-- I love listening to lofi music while studying

 💬 How to reach me: [Linkedin](https://www.linkedin.com/in/jainiejose).